cesarvr/Openshift/README.md

       labels:
         app: hello-dev
 ```
-Here we describe the state we want for our application, we specify we want two replicas, once the  Deployment Config is created, Openshift will check the current state of the system (0 replicas) versus the expected state (2 replicas), then it will increase the number of Pods to achieve the desired state.
+Here we describe the state we want for our application, we specify we want two replicas, once the  Deployment Config is created, scheduler will check the current state of the system (0 replicas) versus the expected state (2 replicas), then it will increase the number of Pods to achieve the desired state.

 ```
 spec: